-Planning for the beginning of the year is so important for setting the tone for your classroom.
-My first 3 math lessons of the school year, I ask myself “What do I want to communicate about what is valued in our classroom in this subject area?“
+Planning for the beginning of the year is so important for setting the tone in your classroom.
+For my first 3 math lessons of the school year, I ask myself “What do I want to communicate about what is valued in our classroom in this subject area?“

 In math, I want my students to know that: